Brendan Hunt

-Brendan Hunt is an American actor and writer known for roles in the films We're the Millers (2013) and Horrible Bosses 2 (2014) as well as voicing two characters in the video game Fallout 4 (2015).
-He is a co-creator of the Apple TV+ sitcom Ted Lasso, as well as a writer and regular cast member of the series.
+Brendan Hunt (born June 28, 1972) is an American actor and writer best known as a writer and regular cast member for the Apple TV sitcom Ted Lasso.
+He also has played roles in the films We're the Millers (2013) and Horrible Bosses 2 (2014) as well as voicing two characters in the video game Fallout 4 (2015).

 Early life and education

 In 1996, Hunt completed the theater program at Illinois State University.
 While there, he performed at the Illinois Shakespeare Festival and completed a week-long master class under the guidance of actress Judith Ivey.

 Career

 After getting his theater degree, Hunt studied with The Second City in Chicago before heading to Amsterdam and joining the Boom Chicago comedy troupe.

 Boom Chicago

 From 1998 to 2008, Hunt was a regular writer and performer with the Boom Chicago comedy and improvisational troupe.
 Hunt was the head writer and featured in the Comedy Central (Netherlands) satirical news program Comedy Central News (CCN) that was produced by Boom Chicago.
 While with the group, Hunt performed alongside Jason Sudeikis (Horrible Bosses, We're the Millers, Saturday Night Live), Jordan Peele (Key and Peele) and Seth Meyers (Late Night with Seth Meyers, Saturday Night Live).

 While Boom Chicago was based in Amsterdam, they embarked on a "comedy exchange" with The Second City performing at their Chicago, Illinois theater in 2003.
 The Chicago Tribune noted Hunt's performance as soccer star Roy Keane, calling it the "best character of the night."

 While with Boom, Hunt co-wrote and co-starred in a pair of two-man shows at Edinburgh Festival Fringe: Iconic Yanks with Meyers and Here Comes the Neighborhood with Peele.